PierreBeaucoral/my_garden/src/site/notes/AI/The Illusion of Thinking, Unveiling the True Capabilities of Advanced Reasoning Models (A research from apple).md

 {"dg-publish":true,"permalink":"/ai/the-illusion-of-thinking-unveiling-the-true-capabilities-of-advanced-reasoning-models-a-research-from-apple/"}
 ---

 In the rapidly evolving landscape of artificial intelligence, a new breed of language models has emerged: Large Reasoning Models (LRMs).
 These include cutting-edge models like OpenAI's o1/o3, DeepSeek-R1, and Claude 3.7 Sonnet Thinking.
-What sets LRMs apart from traditional Large Language Models (LLMs) is their ability to generate detailed "thinking processes" – often referred to as Chain-of-Thought (CoT) with self-reflection – before providing a final answer....
+What sets LRMs apart from traditional Large Language Models (LLMs) is their ability to generate detailed "thinking processes" – often referred to as Chain-of-Thought (CoT) with self-reflection – before providing a final answer...
 While they've shown impressive results on standard reasoning benchmarks, [a recent study from apple teams](https://ppc.land/content/files/2025/06/the-illusion-of-thinking.pdf), reveals fundamental limitations and surprising behaviors in their reasoning capabilities.

 ## Why Current Evaluations Don't Tell the Whole Story